5 Reasons Why Everyone Should Volunteer

 I did, and so do many other people.

 Even though the work of volunteers has been praised throughout the world, there is still somewhat of a negative attitude that surrounds it.
-The media’s portrayal of volunteering often describes it as “exploitation”, “a waste of time” and “another voluntourism program”, which therefore would make it hard for any of us to think of any positive attributes it may bring, but after personally taking part in an impressive volunteer program that Caminhos Language Centre offers, I have realised the important role that volunteering plays for me and society.
+The media’s portrayal of volunteering often describes it as “exploitation”, “a waste of time” and “another voluntourism program”, which therefore would make it hard for any of us to think of any positive attributes it may bring, but after personally taking part in an impressive volunteer program that Caminhos Language Centre offers, I have realized the important role that volunteering plays for me and society.

 These are my five reasons why you should be a volunteer at some stage of your life.